jtanguy/foursfeir/README.md

 ## Features

-- Deployed on Vercel
-- Social login via supabase
+- Social login with google
 - Multiple rooms, a.k.a. cities
 - Self booking for full days, mornings or afternoons
 - Temporary guests on a booking